pozi/PoziConnectConfig/~Shared/SQL/readme.md

 # Pozi Connect M1 SQL

 Pozi Connect compares Council property system data with Vicmap datasets to generate a spreadsheet called the M1.
-The M1 contains all property and address changes from individual councils to be submitted to the Department of Environment and Primary Industries (DEPI) for updating the state-wide Vicmap property and address datasets.
+The M1 contains all property and address changes from individual Victorian councils to be submitted to the Department of Environment and Primary Industries (DEPI) for updating the state-wide Vicmap property and address datasets.

 The rules and processes for submitting M1s are controlled by the DEPI.
 The full documentation is found [here](http://www.dse.vic.gov.au/__data/assets/pdf_file/0006/150927/M1_V12_Documentation_27112012.pdf) (pdf).